-After the government took control of Kaupthing, Glitnir and Landsbanki in October 2008, certain assets and liabilities were transferred from the banks into new entities, which have now become the Bank, Íslandsbanki hf. and Landsbankinn hf.
-Following an agreement between the Icelandic government and the Kaupthing Resolution Committee in July 2009, the Kaupthing Resolution Committee announced that it intended to exercise its option to purchase 87 per cent. of the Bank's equity, and a subsequent capital injection took place on 8 January 2010.
-Kaupthing Bank, through its subsidiary Kaupskilehf., now holds an 87 per cent. stake in the Bank and the Ministry of Finance holds the remaining 13 per cent.
-A similar agreement was reached between the government and Íslandsbanki hf., and the Glitnir's Resolution Committee, through ISB Holding, now holds 95 per cent. of the shares in Íslandsbanki and the Ministry of Finance holds the remaining 5 per cent.
-Landsbankinn hf. remains fully state-owned.
+After the Icelandic government took control of Kaupthing, Glitnir and Landsbanki in October 2008, certain assets and liabilities were transferred from the banks into new entities, which have now become the Bank, Íslandsbanki and Landsbankinn.
+Following an agreement between the Icelandic government and the Kaupthing resolution committee in July 2009, the Kaupthing resolution committee announced that it intended to exercise its option to purchase 87 per cent. of the Bank's equity, and a subsequent capital injection took place on 8 January 2010.
+Kaupthing, through its subsidiary Kaupskil, holds an 87 per cent. stake in the Bank and the Ministry of Finance and Economic Affairs holds the remaining 13 per cent.
+A similar agreement was reached between the Icelandic government and Íslandsbanki, and Glitnir's resolution committee, through ISB Holding, held 95 per cent. of the shares in Íslandsbanki and the Ministry of Finance and Economic Affairs held the remaining 5 per cent.
+However, as part of the Glitnir composition agreement, Íslandsbanki is now fully state-owned (see "Risk Factors - Iceland's banking sector is in the process of being restructured and remains subject to considerable risks.
+Should any of these risks materialise the Bank could be materially and adversely affected, either directly or by association should the risks primarily materialise in relation to other Icelandic banks").
+Landsbankinn is 98.2 per cent. state-owned (with the shares held by Icelandic State Financial Investments on behalf of the National Treasury of Iceland), while the Bank holds 0.91 per cent. and employees and other investors hold the remaining 0.89 per cent.